spectrocloud/spectromate/README.md

 ## Slack Commands 🛠️

-The following endpoints are available.
+The following Slack commands are available.

 | Description                                               | Command           |
 | ----------------------------------------------------------|-------------------|